talon-one/talon_one.py/docs/ManagementApi.md

     # Create an instance of the API class
     api_instance = talon_one.ManagementApi(api_client)
     application_id = 56 # int | The ID of the Application.
 It is displayed in your Talon.One deployment URL.
-campaign_id = 3.4 # float | Filter results by campaign. (optional)
+campaign_id = 3.4 # float | Filter results by campaign ID. (optional)
-created_before = '2013-10-20T19:20:30+01:00' # datetime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the coupon creation timestamp.
+created_before = '2013-10-20T19:20:30+01:00' # datetime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string.
 You can use any time zone setting.
-Talon.One will convert to UTC internally. (optional) created_after = '2013-10-20T19:20:30+01:00' # datetime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the coupon creation timestamp.
+Talon.One will convert to UTC internally. (optional) created_after = '2013-10-20T19:20:30+01:00' # datetime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string.
 You can use any time zone setting.
 Talon.One will convert to UTC internally. (optional) date_format = 'date_format_example' # str | Determines the format of dates in the export document. (optional)

     try: